gejingquan/BootHotPatch/README.md

 Now we have the binary with the CVE-2021-45985 vulnerability (./lpmake/lua) and hot patch file (./patchroot/lua.kpatch).

+Next, let's run the vulnerable binary.

+`./lpmake/lua seed/poc.lua`

+Since the entire BootHotPatch framework has not yet been started, we can see the crash information.

+We now restart the system to start the BootHotPatch framework.

+`sudo reboot`

 # Section 4: Test the lua demo example CVE-2021-45985.

 ### Terminal 1: